The Open University works with various organisations in many ways, sharing our expertise.

 - We’re the UK’s largest provider of health and social care education; this includes training nurses for the NHS.

 Our longest and probably best-known partner is the BBC.
-For half a century, The Open University has produced programmes with the broadcaster.
-The BBC televised our earliest programmes, and our partnership with the broadcaster continues to this day: we co-produce up to 25 TV and radio series a year together.
+For nearly half a century, The Open University has produced programmes with the broadcaster.
+The BBC televised our earliest programmes, and our partnership with them continues to evolve to include digital channels and platforms, as well as up to 30 television and radio co-productions annually.

-The Open University has a 41-year partnership with the BBC which has moved from late-night lectures in the 1970s to programmes such as Britain’s Great War, Thinking Allowed and Frozen Planet.
+The Open University has been in partnership with the BBC for nearly 50 years, and has moved from late-night lectures in the 1970s, to the co-production of award-winning factual content across BBC channels and platforms.

-Over the years the emphasis has shifted away from broadcasting programmes related to single Open University courses - which are now supplied more effectively online and directly via our study materials - towards programmes that will inspire viewers to watch educational content and participate in lifelong learning.
+Over the years, the emphasis has shifted away from broadcasting programmes related to single Open University courses - which are now supplied more effectively online and directly via our study materials - towards a range of TV, radio and digital content to inspire lifelong learning.
+The OU/BBC partnership creates a wide variety of unique assets which we use in our teaching and learning.

-In addition, OpenLearn - the online home of free learning from The Open University - includes a wide range of activities and information linked to our BBC productions, as well as those co-produced with other broadcasters.
+In addition, the TV and Radio pages on OpenLearn - the online home of free learning from The Open University - include a wide range of activities and information linked to our BBC co-productions.

-In 2013/14 there were 220 million views of Open University programmes via the BBC.
+There are an average of 250 million views of Open University programmes via the BBC every year.